This is chapter 6 of Window Weather, a serial fiction novel on FITK

 The word on the card was in Icelandic: gluggaveður.

 “Look, I know that your work may be all hush-hush, but you just can’t announce that you are ‘going away’ somewhere,” said Molly, “For ‘awhile’... you just can’t treat me that way!”

 Sean knew that this would be bad.
-Telling Molly that he would be leaving, the next day, for parts unnamed, for an indeterminate time, well, he could understand her anger.
+Telling Molly that he would be leaving the next day, for parts unnamed, for an indeterminate time, for an unknown job… he could understand her anger.
 They were sitting in a Thai restaurant in Seattle’s U district; it was her favorite place to eat.

 “It can’t be helped.
 I can’t explain why or where, but it’s very important, not just for me but also for your own well-being.
 You must not know anything about this project.”

 Molly glared at Sean in a way he had never seen before.